CPK Insurance

 • Commercial auto minimum liability in Indiana is $25,000/$50,000/$25,000, so any vehicle used for hauling crews, tools, or materials should be checked for proper limits.

-• Indiana requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect how quickly a concrete contractor can sign for yard space, office space, or storage space.
+• Most commercial leases in Indiana require proof of general liability coverage, which can affect how quickly a concrete contractor can sign for yard space, office space, or storage space.

 • The Indiana Department of Insurance regulates coverage placement and market conduct, so certificates, policy forms, and endorsements should be kept organized for jobsite and client requests.